flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ### Deep dive: Implementation in Flatcar Container Linux

-Flatcar Container Linux employs a number of concrete mechanisms and processes to secure our supply chain.
+Flatcar Container Linux employs a number of concrete mechanisms and processes to secure its supply chain.

 Broadly speaking, these break down into two areas:
-1. Mechanisms and processes to ensure validity of the Flatcar artifacts that make up our releases.
+1. Mechanisms and processes to ensure validity of the Flatcar artifacts that make up release images.
    Attestation is performed either automatically by the build system or by the maintainers team.
-   This includes validating our inputs / upstreams, securing our builds, and ensuring attestability of our images and update payloads.
+   This includes validating the build pipeline's inputs / upstreams, securing the build process, and ensuring attestability of the resultant images and update payloads.
-2. Mechanisms and processes to be applied at provisioning time by our users, as well as automatically at runtime, attesting validity of the artifacts in use.
+2. Mechanisms and processes to be applied at provisioning time by users, as well as automatically at runtime, attesting validity of the artifacts in use.
-   Attestation is performed either automatically by provisioning logic of Flatcar OS / client services or by our users.
+   Attestation is performed either automatically by the provisioning logic of Flatcar OS / client services or by users.
-   This includes validating signatures of our images by our users / their provisioning automation, validating update payloads by our update client, and verifying integrity during the boot process.
+   This includes validating signatures of Flatcar images by end users (or their provisioning automation), validating update payloads by the Flatcar update client, and verifying integrity during the boot process.

 #### Foundation

-Flatcar builds its supply chain security on a number of basic concepts which, in summary, provide the foundation for securing our supply chain.
+Flatcar builds its supply chain security on a number of basic concepts which, in summary, provide the foundation for securing the entire Flatcar supply chain.
-These foundational concepts fall into one of the two areas lined out above.
+These foundational concepts fall into one of the two areas outlined above.

 The build-time / release-time foundational concepts are:
 1. We always build from source.